unicode-org/cldr/docs/ldml/tr35-keyboards.md

 For example, given a key `output="\m{marker}X"`, the marker will proceed `X` regardless of any normalization.
 (If `output="X\m{marker}"` were used, and `X` were to reorder with other characters, the marker would no longer be adjacent to the X.)

-2. Markers which are at the end of input remain at the end of input during normalization.
+2. Markers which are at the end of the input remain at the end of input during normalization.

 For example, given input context which ends with a marker, such as `...ABCDX\m{marker}`, the marker will remain at the end of the input context regardless of any normalization.